 - The client receives the response from the application node and continues all requests and activities with that same node, via the load balancer's sticky session configuration.

 As you increase the number of nodes, you increase concurrent usage capacity.
-As an example, our internal load testing showed a nearly linear increase in concurrent user capacity using two-node and four-node clusters compared to a single JIRA Software Server with the same response time:
+As an example, our internal load testing showed a nearly linear increase in concurrent user capacity using two-node and four-node clusters compared to a single Jira Software Server with the same response time:

 Setup and sticky sessions

-Atlassian doesn't recommend any particular load balancer or balancing algorithm, and you are free to choose whichever software or hardware solution best fits your environment.
+Atlassian doesn't recommend any particular load balancer or balancing algorithm, and you're free to choose whichever software or hardware solution best fits your environment.
 The only configuration requirement for Data Center applications is for sticky sessions, or session affinity, to be enabled on your load balancer.
 It guarantees that user requests and activities are bound to the same node during a session.
 In the event of a node failure and failover, users may have to log in to the application again.